KMean/Locometry/README.md

 # Installation

-copy the menu.py in .nuke folder or update your own menu.py
+copy everything in .nuke folder.
+If you already have a menu.py just copy Locometry.py and icons folder and update your own menu.py

 # Compatibility